 You can do Pompei on a day trip from the Amalfi coast or follow my itinerary and spend a night in Hotel Palma with its wonderful rooftop terrace* from where you have a fantastic view on Mount Vesuvius.

-My tip: Order pizza and white wine and enjoy the view on the terrace of the hotel.
+My tip: Order pizza and white wine and enjoy the view from the terrace of the hotel.
 It’s a perfect start to the short trip.

 Day 2 – Vesuvius: